-NASFAA is pleased to have staff from the U.S. Department of Education (ED) join us in Orlando.
+NASFAA was pleased to have staff from the U.S. Department of Education (ED) join us in Orlando.
 Below is a listing of the sessions offered as well as "Ask a Fed" information.

-The "Ask a Fed" table will allow attendees to discuss Title IV-related questions, such as policy guidance, administrative procedures, and operational requirements, with an experienced ED staff member.
+The "Ask a Fed" table allowed attendees to discuss Title IV-related questions, such as policy guidance, administrative procedures, and operational requirements, with an experienced ED staff member.

 8:30 - 9:30 AM